AviatrixSystems/Docs/HowTos/controller_migration.rst

 + The feature only supports AWS and AWS-Gov at the moment.
 (Only AWS products/AMIs, "BYOL" and "Metered" are supported)
 + User needs to enable controller backup using an AWS based access-account.
++ User must ensure the controller instance type is at least t2.large.
 + User must disable controller HA.
 (User can enable HA again on the new controller once migration is fully completed)
 + User should not make any config change during the migration as these config will be lost once new controller takes over.